-As strange as it sounds, it's possible to have an allergy to cold temperatures.
-Doctors refer to this as cold urticaria (ur-tih-KAR-ee-uh).
-It's also sometimes called cold allergy or cold hives.
-With cold urticaria, exposure to cold temperatures causes redness, itching, swelling and hives on your skin.
-As much as possible, people with cold urticaria should avoid exposure to cold air as well as cold water.
+Cold urticaria (ur-tih-KAR-e-uh) is an allergy to cold temperatures.
+With cold urticaria, exposure to cold temperatures causes redness, itching, swelling and hives on the skin that has been in contact with the cold.
+As much as possible, people with cold urticaria should avoid exposure to cold air and cold water.
 For example, swimming in cold water is the most common cause of a severe, whole-body reaction — leading to fainting, shock and even death.

-If you think you have cold urticaria, consult your doctor.
+If you think you have cold urticaria, also called cold allergy or cold hives, consult your doctor.
 Treatment for cold urticaria may include antihistamines taken before cold exposure.